hosseinm1/after-school-lessons/README.md

 # after-school-lessons
-This after school lessons (Individual CW)
+This is after school lessons (Individual CW) project.